The Relationship Between Sleep and HGH (Human Growth Hormone)

 Sleep and HGH

-It is during deep sleep, or slow-wave sleep, that HGH is released, which are phases III and IV of your sleep cycle.
-In adults, nearly 75% of HGH is secreted during sleep, with the remainder being released after exercise and throughout the day.
-The beginning of sleep is the most important for HGH production, with much of the HGH being synthesized during the first hour of sleep.
+In adults, nearly 75 percent4 of HGH is secreted during sleep, with the remainder being released after exercise and throughout the day.
+The beginning of sleep is the most important for HGH production, with much of the HGH being secreted earlier in the night.3

-This and other studies demonstrate the importance of getting good sleep nightly to encourage optimal growth hormone release, and with it, healthy metabolism, growth, and repair.
+This demonstrates the importance of getting good sleep nightly to encourage optimal growth hormone release, and with it, healthy metabolism, growth, and repair.
 Adequate sleep is of particular importance for children, athletes, and anyone trying to recover from an injury or illness.

 What Happens to HGH and Your Health When You Don’t Get Enough Sleep

 Sleep deprivation or low-quality sleep results in decreased HGH production.
-There are many health consequences of long term deficient HGH levels caused by disrupted or shortened sleep, including:
+In adults, there are multiple health consequences of long-term deficient HGH levels, including2:

 So, how much sleep should you get?
 This can vary by age and by individual lifestyle and genetics.
-As a general rule, adults over 18 should get between 7 and 9 hours of sleep.
-As you grow older, the quantity of sleep that you require declines, but so too does your production of HGH.
+As a general rule, adults over 18 should get between seven and nine6 hours of sleep.
+As you grow older, the quantity of sleep that you require declines, but so too does your production of HGH.1

 Changes in HGH as You Age